xiexh20/behave-dataset/README.md

 ## Dependencies
-Most dependencies can be installed with: `pip install -r requirements.txt`
+The code is tested on `python 3.7, Debian 10`, most dependencies can be installed with: `pip install -r requirements.txt`

 Some external libraries need to be installed manually:
 1. psbody mesh library.
 See [installation](https://github.com/MPI-IS/mesh#installation).